aammya8/LeNet5_CNN/Readme.md

 Your optimized CUDA implementation of the convolutional layer will be used to perform inference for layers C1 and C3 (shown in red) in the figure above.
 This leverages the [mini-dnn-cpp](https://github.com/iamhankai/mini-dnn-cpp) (Mini-DNN) framework for implementing the modified LeNet-5.

+## What is the forward pass of a convolution layer?? 🤔

 ## Input Data

 The network will be tested on the [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist) which contains 10,000 single channel images each of dimensions 86x86 but we will only use 1000 of these at a time.
 The output layer consists of 10 nodes, where each node represents the likelihood of the input belonging to one of the 10 classes (T-shirt, dress, sneaker, boot, etc).